mwongess/search-panel/README.md

 # Search panel

-Accepts country ,searches and displays all  universities based on country.
+Accepts country ,searches and displays all  universities in the searched country.

 [Live Site](https://recherche-panel.netlify.app/).